Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Evaluation

 These methods are evaluated on the datasets described in Section~\ref{sec:datasets}.
 As described in Section~\ref{section:online_models}, to evaluate PHT, we train a random forest classifier on the first 1,000 data points of the dataset with true labels to create the base model.
 The rest of the dataset is the test dataset.
 Once concept drift is detected, the base model is retrained using the most recent 1,000 data points with true labels.

-\pa{Results.} Table~\ref{tab:rq1_results} shows the results of applying PHT (a supervised CDD) and ECHO (the SOTA semi-supervised) to detect concept drifts in the six datasets.
+\pa{Results.} Table~\ref{tab:rq1_results} shows the results of applying PHT and ECHO for concept drift detection across six datasets.
 We also show the model accuracy of the original online model on the datasets for comparison.
-It is expected that with the help of CDD, the model accuracy will increase.
-Also, it is expected that the supervised CDD PHT would have a better performance than the semi-supervised CDD ECHO.
+It is expected that with the help of a CDD, the model accuracy will increase.
+Also, it is expected that the supervised CDD PHT outperforms the semi-supervised CDD ECHO.

 Our evaluation results show that PHT and ECHO can improve the overall model accuracy, i.e., PHT contributes to a higher model accuracy for five of the six datasets and ECHO leads to a higher or comparable model accuracy for two of the six datasets.
 The limited improvements of PHT and ECHO are expected for two reasons.
 First, the datasets contain a relatively small number of concept drifts that span a small percentage of data points.
 Second, these datasets contain class imbalance, hence, wrong classifications for minority classes are not as impactful.
 In such cases, adapting to the new concepts could cause slight decreases in accuracy.
-In reality, online models that take streaming data accumulated in weeks and months will have a much larger benefit from concept drift detection.
+In practice, online models that process streaming data accumulated over weeks or months would greatly benefit from concept drift detection.

-In terms of concept drift detection, our evaluation results confirm that the supervised CDD PHT achieves 100\% precision in the three datasets with ground-truth concept drifts, i.e., ROUTER, SEA, and Sine.
+In terms of concept drift detection, our evaluation results confirm that the supervised CDD PHT achieves 100\% precision in the three datasets with GT concept drifts, i.e., ROUTER, SEA, and Sine.
 PHT fails to detect some concept drifts in ROUTER and Sine, i.e., the recall is 50\%.
 A lower recall is expected considering the conservative design of PHT, which favors precision over recall.
 As a semi-supervised CDD, ECHO's precision is lower and more unstable (ranging from 1.3\% to 100\%) on the six datasets compared to PHT.
 The recall of ECHO is comparable to that of PHT, ranging from 50\% to 100\%.